Skip to main content

 • Setting up some automatic wall detection

-• Spawning all the actors in our level
+• Defining all the actors in our level

-For now we'll just edit the names so the compiler use the right files as such:
+For now we'll just edit the names so the compiler uses the right files as such:

 Link to the commit: aba4bd98f52212180ddd8df160a5fdebb219869f

-We'll skip over the .glb for now as there's some other code we need to add and edit for the decompiler to even use our new files.
+We'll skip over the .glb for now, as there's some other code we need to add and edit for the compiler to even use our new files.

 Line: 1621